-The ratio between early diastolic transmitral flow (E) and mean early diastolic mitral annular velocity (e'), depicted as E/e', is a well-established marker of left ventricular diastolic dysfunction, a parameter that correlates well with left ventricle end-diastolic pressure [33-34].
-Impaired LV diastolic function is a major finding in HCM patients and is attributed to myocardial hypertrophy, myofibers disarray, and fibrosis; as well as sarcomeric contraction impairment and silent ischemia.
-A thickened and noncompliant LV results in under relaxation and abnormal diastolic filling, promoting LA remodeling and AF, both prognosis markers in HCM.
-[3,9,10].
+The E/e' ratio is a well-established marker of LV diastolic dysfunction, a parameter that correlates well with LV end-diastolic pressure [33,34].

+Impaired LV diastolic function is a major finding in HCM patients and is attributed to myocardial hypertrophy, myofibers disarray, and fibrosis, as well as sarcomeric contraction impairment and silent ischemia.
+A thickened and noncompliant LV results in under relaxation and abnormal diastolic filling, promoting LA remodeling and AF, both prognosis markers in HCM [3,9,10].

 Badran et al. discovered that the E/e' ratio is a significant predictor of all-cause mortality in HCM patients.
-Those with an E/e' > 13.5 exhibited the poorest cardiovascular outcomes, facing over twice the risk of events compared to individuals with an E/e' < 6.5 [35].
+Those with an E/e'>13.5 exhibited the poorest cardiovascular outcomes, facing over twice the risk of events compared to individuals with an E/e'<6.5 [35].

-In our study, we found that HCM patients with FDAVB had a higher median E/e' ratio compared to those without FDAVB and, probably as consequence, more dyspnea.
-To the best of our knowledge, this is the first time that the association of FDAVB and E/e'ratio has been documented in a cohort of HCM patients, and it remained significant after adjustment to confounders QRS duration and LVMWT, markers of dyssynchrony and degree of morphological alterations.
+In our study, we found that HCM patients with FDAVB had a higher median E/e' ratio compared to those without FDAVB and, probably as a consequence, more dyspnea.
+To the best of our knowledge, this is the first time that the association of FDAVB and E/e' ratio has been documented in a cohort of HCM patients, and it remained significant after adjustment for confounders, QRS duration, and LVMWT, markers of dyssynchrony and degree of morphological alterations.
 The crucial question is whether this association of FDAVB and higher E/e' solely reflects underlying advanced structural and electrical remodeling or if there could be a direct harmful impact of FDAVB on cardiac diastolic function.

-Supporting the first hypothesis is the fact that FDAVB patients were older with larger QRS duration; on the other hand, we did not found differences considering the LA dimensions nor the presence of LGE between FDAVB and non-FDAVB patients.
-Accordingly to Adis et al, we observed no association between the presence of LGE and the E/e' ratio.
+Supporting the first hypothesis is the fact that FDAVB patients were older with larger QRS duration; on the other hand, we did not find differences considering the LA dimensions or the presence of LGE between the FDAVB and non-FDAVB patients.
+According to Adis et al., we observed no association between the presence of LGE and the E/e' ratio.
 Nevertheless, this observation might have overlooked interstitial fibrosis, a significant contributor to HCM pathophysiology [36].

 With the abnormal delay of electric conduction within the atrioventricular node, FDAVB can alter the synchronization between atrial contraction and ventricular relaxation.
 This asynchrony can potentially result in inadequate ventricular filling since its atrial contribution becomes impaired, leading to diastolic dysfunction over time.
-In non-compliant HCM left ventricles, the contribution to ventricular filling through rapid diastolic filling phase is reduced while that from atrial systole is increased.
-Therefore, patients with HCM and FDAVB, may experience additionally compromised atrial kick, further exacerbating diastolic dysfunction, and potentially explaining a lower E/e'ratio [37,38].
+In non-compliant HCM LV, the contribution to ventricular filling through the rapid diastolic filling phase is reduced while that from atrial systole is increased.
+Therefore, patients with HCM and FDAVB may experience additionally compromised atrial kick, further exacerbating diastolic dysfunction, and potentially explaining a lower E/e' ratio [37,38].

-It is relevant to note that e' measurement can be attained by different methods and has interoperator variability, with implications in different studies results.
+It is relevant to note that e' measurement can be attained by different methods and has inter-operator variability, with implications for different studies' results.
 The E/e' ratio is also affected by some physiological factors such as age, gender and ethnicity [39].

-Though the identified association between FDAVB and E/e'ratio in HCM patients may lack direct clinical implications, it does open the door to a new area of investigation worth exploring, as FDAVG obtained through a simple EKG may assist in detecting early stages of asymptomatic diastolic dysfunction.
+Though the identified association between FDAVB and E/e['] ratio in HCM patients may lack direct clinical implications, it does open the door to a new area of investigation worth exploring, as FDAVB obtained through a simple ECG may assist in detecting early stages of asymptomatic diastolic dysfunction.